Marui-9/bandinator/CONTRIBUTING.md

 ---

-Thank you for contributing to Bandinator! 🎉
+Thank you for contributing to Team-Wiki! 🎉